T-Hight/Fyyur/projects/capstone/starter/README.md

 #### Virtual Environment

-Next, you'll want to run a [virtual environment](https://docs.python.org/3/library/venv.html) to keep your dependencies seperate and organized.
+Next, you'll want to run a virtual environment on your local machine to keep your dependencies seperate and organized.
+Instructions to create and run a virtual environment can be found here: [python docs](https://docs.python.org/3/library/venv.html)

 #### Dependencies